bacarrdy/blacklist_checker/README.md

 	2.3.4 15 255
 	8.6.4 200 255

-	for example ill explain 1.2.3 1 255
+	for example I'll explain 1.2.3 1 255
-	1.2.3 is the begining of c class subnet
-	1 is the ip of subnet from witch one script will start to check 255 is the last ip from subnet on with one script stop checking that subnet and will take other subnet
+	1.2.3 is the begining of the c class subnet or rather /24 1 is the first ip from the subnet from which script will start to check 255 is the last ip from subnet to be checked.
+From here on script stop checking that subnet and will continue to the next subnet

+	If you want, you can add single IP addresses using the same format Such as:
+	3.4.5 6 6

 and then add blacklists in file list

+	# Make sure you have created an account and whitelisted your IP to query from Barracuda
 	b.barracudacentral.org
 	bl.spamcannibal.org
 	bl.spamcop.net
 	blackholes.wirehub.net

-You can add blacklists that much as you need.
+You can add as many blacklists as you need.
 Entries that start with # will be disregarded when script runs.

 Script requires: